spectrocloud/librarium/docs/docs-content/integrations/k3s.md

 To configure a custom OIDC IDP, choose **Custom** when adding the K3s pack to your profile, and then follow these steps:

-1. Add the following OIDC parameters to the `apiServer.extraArgs` section of your Kubeadm file when creating a cluster profile.
+1. Add the following OIDC parameters to the `apiServer.extraArgs` section of your kubeadm file when creating a cluster profile.

    ```yaml
    cluster: